Consensys/deposit-sc-dafny/README.md

 Alternatively `deposit_count` can be incremented at the beginning and in that case the `while` loop condition is negated `size % 2 == 0`.

-The Dafny code (proof and algorithm) can be found [here](https://github.com/PegaSysEng/deposit-sc-dafny/blob/3a57971ae6f9d824647403397734ecbbe7dfe837/src/dafny/smart/DepositSmart.dfy#L186).
+The Dafny code for `deposit()` (proof and algorithm) can be found [here](https://github.com/PegaSysEng/deposit-sc-dafny/blob/3a57971ae6f9d824647403397734ecbbe7dfe837/src/dafny/smart/DepositSmart.dfy#L186).

 # Supplementary Material